-Not confirm enrolment if the student's start date has been delayed by more than two weeks.
+- Not confirm enrolment if the student's start date has been delayed by more than two weeks.
 An Appendix 7 and an Appendix 3 must be submitted with updated program information.
-The student enrolment contract with the school should reflect the corrected start and end dates.

-- Ensure that the following information is correct:

-- o Name, address and institution code

-- Program of studies title and program code
+The student enrolment contract with the school should reflect the corrected start and end dates. - Not confirm enrolment where a student has failed to meet StudentAid BC attendance criteria, even if outstanding tuition is owed to the institution under the enrolment contract.
+The student is no longer eligible for the funding disbursement and therefore the institution may not access the funding - Ensure that the following information is correct: - Name, address and institution code - o Program of studies title and program code - Number of weeks of study - Program year and study period dates - o Disbursement date